toma-popescu-endava/Angular-code-challenge-EN/README.md

 # Angular code challenge

 Great that you are interested in working with us!
 Every day we work with a large group of developers on the websites of Centraal Beheer, Interpolis, FBTO and Avero.
 We really want to expand this group of developers.
-In addition, we don't find education, work experience or background really that valuable at all.
-It is more important that you have talent and the right motivation.

 ## What is the Code challenge?
 The Code challenge is an accessible front-end assignment where you build a number of new functionalities for an example application.
 We review your code and if we like your solution, we would like to invite you for a first introductory meeting.